 How do I want to write my life?

 Sounds like a no brainer doesn’t it but survey back through the choices you have made in the past.
 How many were based on this question?
-How many times did you instead let life itself write for you?
+How many times did you instead, let life itself write for you?

-Several years ago, when I realised that my life was entering a new phase, that was really the first time I consciously asked myself this question and you know what, I didn’t have a clue.
+Several years ago, when I realised that my life was entering a new phase, was really the first time I consciously asked myself this question and you know what, I didn’t have a clue.
 I had spent most of my life either letting fate direct me or bowing to the needs and wants of others.
 So while asking myself how I wanted my life to be as I moved onto a new path was liberating and exciting, it also scared the hell out of me because it brought up a whole bunch of other questions as well.

 The second thing I had to get over was my fear of declaring my intentions.
 “I can’t do that, what if I fail!
 What will others think of me?”
-What I projected was what I thought would happen.
-How I thought others would react was in fact my own fears projected on my life.
+What I really projected was what I thought would happen.
+How I thought others would react was in fact, my own fears projected on my life.
 I was editing a story that hadn’t even been written.

 And the third thing I had to allow myself to do was think outside of the box.
 Life has a habit of hemming us into a safe, neat little package.
-Instead of thinking I can’t do that, I needed to start thinking why not.
-It’s not just other people who have amazing life stories, I am an other too.
+Instead of thinking I can’t do that, I needed to start thinking – why not.
+It’s not just other people who have amazing life stories, I am an “other” too.

 Friends are maybe the best part of any storyline.
 Help a friend and share this post.

 8 thoughts on “Who’s The Author Of Your Life?”